Tara Di Cassio

 Arabic Language Teaching: Modern Standard Arabic, Jordanian-Palestinian Arabic Dialect, Modern Standard Arabic Grammar, Palestinian Resistance Literature

-Research Interests: conceptions of the "political", social movements, counter cultures, creative resistance strategies, and the use of graffiti ("wall art") amongst the youth in the Middle East.
+Conceptions of the “political,” social movements, counter cultures, creative resistance strategies, and the use of graffiti (“wall art”) amongst the youth in the Middle East.

 Advisory Board Member, North Carolina Arabic Teaching Council